|

 The entity responsible for management of Ottawa State

-Fishing Lake is the Kansas Department of Wildlife and Parks.
+Fishing Lake is the Kansas Department of Wildlife, Parks

 Contact them at (785) 628-8614 if you have